L-functional analysis: Abstract

 \section{Abstract}

 Inspired by the theories of Kaplansky-Hilbert modules and probability theory in vector lattices, we generalise functional analysis by replacing the scalars $\R$ or $\C$ by a real or complex Dedekind complete unital $f$-algebra $\L$; such an algebra can be represented as a suitable space of continuous functions.
 We set up the basic theory of $\L$-normed and $\L$-Banach spaces and bounded operators between them, we discuss the $\L$-valued analogues of the classical $\ell^p$-spaces, and we prove the analogue of the Hahn-Banach theorem.
-We also discuss the basics of the theory of $\L$-Hilbert spaces, including projections onto convex subsets and the Riesz Representation theorem.
+We also discuss the basics of the theory of $\L$-Hilbert spaces, including projections onto convex subsets, the Riesz Representation theorem, and representing $\L$-Hilbert spaces as a direct sum of $\ell^2$-spaces.